 To promote synergy, the University of Siena shall use its own funds to recruit young, promising researchers, allowing them to pursue their research ideas in a stimulating, collaborative working environment.

-The MSCA Seal of Excellence @ UNISI initiative welcomes applications from promising researchers who have received an excellent evaluation (i.e. a score higher than 85/100) in the Marie Sklodowska Curie - Individual Fellowships actions.
+The MSCA Seal of Excellence @ UNISI initiative welcomes applications from promising researchers who were awarded the "Seal of Excellence - MSC Actions" (i.e. a score higher than 85/100) in the Marie Skłodowska-Curie - Postdoctoral Fellowships actions.

-The € 200,000 fund shall be assigned to four different profiles, one for each academic area:
+The € 360,000 fund shall be assigned to four different profiles, one for each academic area:

 - Economics, Law and Political Science

 - Biomedical and Medical Sciences

 For each project, a contribution of 90,000 Euros is provided, broken down as follows: